About

 modern and contemporary Brazilian furniture

 One of the main design galleries in Brazil, Mercado Moderno has played a prominent role in the recent process of global appreciation of the Brazilian modern movement.
-Its foundation, in 2001, coincided with the moment when, after two decades of ostracism, a historical review of this rich production from the period between the 1940s and 1970s began in Brazil.
-A large part of its collection was acquired at auctions of antiques companies, in which few pieces were specified and there were no value parameters.
-The undertaking involved arduous research work, in contact with designers, heirs and experts, offset by the amazement of discovering small treasures every day.
-This was – and still is – a routine for founding partners Rosana Vicente, Alberto Vicente and Marcelo Vasconcellos, on a journey that consolidated them as great experts in the national and international market.
-And it unfolded into several actions, to record, expand and disseminate the knowledge acquired, such as the organization and support of some of the fundamental works of literature on the subject and the curation of exhibitions in reference institutions in several Brazilian cities.
+Its foundation in 2001 coincided with a moment when, after two decades of ostracism, a historical reassessment of this rich production from the period between the 1940s and 1970s began in Brazil.
+A large part of its collection was acquired at auctions held by antique houses, where few pieces were properly identified and there were no established value parameters.

 Marcelo Vasconcellos